rohitas-git/web_design_freecodecamp/learn_css_colors/notes.md

 The first pair of characters represent red, the second pair represent green, and the third pair represent blue.
 For example, #4B5320.

 With hex colors, 00 is 0% of that color, and FF is 100%.
 So #00FF00 translates to 0% red, 100% green, and 0% blue, and is the same as rgb(0, 255, 0).

+## HSL Model
+HSL stands for Hue, Saturation, Lightness

+The CSS hsl function accepts 3 values:
+- Hue: 0 - 360 degrees,
+- Saturation: 0 - 100 %
+- Lightness: 0 - 100 %

+Hue (imagine a color wheel, x hue is color at x degrees)
+- 0 : Red, 120: Green, 240: Blue

+Saturation (the intensity of a color) (amount of grey in the color)
+- 0%: Gray,     100%: Pure color

+Lightness (how bright a color appears) (amount of white add to hue)
+- 0%: Black,    100%: White,   50%: Netural

+### Ways learnt to set flat colors:
+- RGB(r,g,b), HEX Value,  HSL

+### Using a color transition, or gradient, on an element.
+A gradient is when one color transitions into another.

+The CSS linear-gradient function lets you control the direction of the transition along a line, and which colors are used.

+One thing to remember is that the linear-gradient function actually creates an image element, and is usually paired with the background property which can accept an image as a value.

+    background: linear-gradient(gradientDirection, color1, color2, ...);

+- gradientDirection is the direction of the line used for the transition.
+- color1 and color2 are color arguments, which are the colors that will be used in the transition itself.
+These can be any type of color, including color keywords, hex, rgb, or hsl.

+#### Color-stops
+Color-stops allow you to fine-tune where colors are placed along the gradient line.
+They are a length unit like px or percentages that follow a color in the linear-gradient function.

+>! box-shadow: offsetX offsetY blurRadius spreadRadius color;